gav-/Nand2Tetris-Games_and_Demos/README.md

-The text is scrolled smoothly from right to left in steps of 2 pixels per frame, with each word (16 horizontal pixels) offset vertically based on a value from a precalulated sine table.
+The text is scrolled smoothly from right to left in steps of 2 pixels per frame, with each word (16 horizontal pixels) offset vertically based on a value from a precalculated sine table.

 The comments at the top of GASscroller.jack describe how the magic of updating ring buffers can reduce the number of calculations required to do